Skip to main content Skip to footer

 Creating your UCAT preparation plan

-You should also use the free official UCAT resources to support your preparation.
-These include:
+You should use the free official UCAT resources, including:

 • Question tutorials—include tips and strategies for approaching and answering the questions in each part of the test.

-• Practice tests—these are similar to the UCAT format and will help you review your performance under timed conditions.
+• Practice tests—these are like the UCAT format and will help you review your performance under timed conditions.
+You could sit a practice test early in your preparation, saving the remaining tests for the last week of your preparation time.

 Check out these resources on the UCAT website.